Miteshmodi003/employee-tracker/README.md

 You need to set up your MySQL database before you can run the code.

     1. Download and unzip the code.
+        a.
+In the project root directory, using your git terminal, run "npm install mysql"
+        b.
+Run "npm install inquirer".
+        c.
+Run "npm install console.table".
     2. In your "employee-tracker" directory there is a "db" directory.
 In that directory there are two files: companydb.sql and seed.sql.
         a.
 Open your MySQL Workbench and run companydb.sql to create the database and tables.
         b.
 Then run seed.sql to populate the database with some data.